 Find Nearest Tool

-Identify the shortest distance between spatial objects in one file and the objects in a second file.
+Use the Find Nearest tool to identify the shortest distance between spatial objects in one file and the objects in a second file.

 A Universe input connection into this tool is optional, as this file can be specified with an input path.